Terms and Conditions of Enrolment and Participation in the IEMA ÁVILA

 • Flight number

-In case of a programme arranged through an agent or in case of a group programme (“group” means a greater number than two people who receive the same programme at the same time) then the special conditions agreed with each specific group or agency will come into effect (along with these conditions).
+f) In the case of a programme arranged through an agent or in the case of a group programme (“group” means more than two people who receive the same programme at the same time) then the special conditions agreed with each specific group or agency will come into effect (along with these conditions).

 h) The academic year starts on the 1st September end ends on August 31st.
-If the client is not informed differently, the student must report to the school on the first day of the course at 9.00am at the following address: Calle Martín Carramolino, 6, Avila, Spain.
+If the client is not informed otherwise, the student must report to the school on the first day of the course at 9.00 a.m. at the following address: Calle Martín Carramolino, 6, Avila, Spain.

+i) Commitment.
 IEMA, represented by Dr. Rainer Rutkowski, is committed to offering the student services according to the terms and conditions which are shown here, and thus forms part of the contract, together with the invoice and possible additional clauses which must be included in the invoice.
 If, due to causes or circumstances that do not fall within the remit of IEMA’s responsibility, the envisaged number of participants per class group has to be reduced (for example in the case of COVID19), an adaptation of class planning (contents, schedules) may be necessary, in order to ensure that the initial objectives are met; in this context, if necessary, IEMA also reserves the right to use digital education.

-Timetables of classes, teaching materials, evaluation methods, IEMA´s system of quality control and student satisfaction are available on request.
-Please ask/email the school´s secretary.
+j) Timetables of classes, teaching materials, evaluation methods, forms on system of quality control and student satisfaction are available on request at the school´s secretary.

 Director of Studies: Monday-Friday from 9.00am-1.30pm